 Online degrees for career flexibility may be perfect if you’re not yet sure what you want to do with your studies.
-Unlike degrees designed to prepare students for just one or two career possibilities, the programs listed below might lead to many paths.
+Unlike degrees designed to prepare students for just one or two career possibilities, the programs listed below might open many doors.

 Hint: Want to get started right away?
 At the bottom of this page, you’ll also find a list of online colleges and universities that offer flexible degree programs.
-Or, fill out our form to get matched.
+Or, fill out our form to get matched to schools for free.

 The Most Versatile Bachelor's Degree Programs Online